Skip to Content Skip to Footer

 • One team from each AMA Collegiate Chapter may register to compete.

-• Confirmed competition teams will receive an email confirming their spot and a final email confirmation with the assigned time and instructions will be sent in mid-March, as we get closer to the ICC event.
+• Confirmed competition teams will receive an email confirming their spot and a final email confirmation with the presentation time slot and competition instructions we go out closer to the event, so make sure you are monitoring the email address you register with for these communications.

 • Teams are a maximum of two student participants.